General Motors reaches tentative agreement with UAW, potentially ending six-week strike

 Fain called the deal “a turning point in the class war that has been raging in this country for the past 40 years.”

-The agreements revive cost-of-living adjustments that the UAW agreed to suspend in 2009 during the Great Recession.
+The agreements revive cost-of-living adjustments that the UAW agreed to suspend in 2009.

 Starting wages for new Stellantis hires will rise 67% including cost-of-living adjustments to over $30 per hour.
 Temporary workers will get raises of more than 165%, while workers at parts centers will get an immediate 76% increase if the contract is ratified.